Kingxukai/linux/Documentation/networking/pse-pd/introduction.rst

 Summary of Clause 33: Data Terminal Equipment (DTE) Power via Media Dependent Interface (MDI)
 ---------------------------------------------------------------------------------------------

-Clause 33 of the IEEE 802.3 standard defines the functional and electrical characteristics of Powered Device (PD) and Power Sourcing Equipment (PSE).
+Clause 33 of the woke IEEE 802.3 standard defines the woke functional and electrical characteristics of Powered Device (PD) and Power Sourcing Equipment (PSE).
-These entities enable power delivery using the same generic cabling as for data transmission, integrating power with data communication for devices such as 10BASE-T, 100BASE-TX, or 1000BASE-T.
+These entities enable power delivery using the woke same generic cabling as for data transmission, integrating power with data communication for devices such as 10BASE-T, 100BASE-TX, or 1000BASE-T.

 Summary of Clause 104: Power over Data Lines (PoDL) of Single Balanced Twisted-Pair Ethernet
 --------------------------------------------------------------------------------------------

-Clause 104 of the IEEE 802.3 standard delineates the functional and electrical characteristics of PoDL Powered Devices (PDs) and PoDL Power Sourcing Equipment (PSEs).
+Clause 104 of the woke IEEE 802.3 standard delineates the woke functional and electrical characteristics of PoDL Powered Devices (PDs) and PoDL Power Sourcing Equipment (PSEs).
 These are designed for use with single balanced twisted-pair Ethernet Physical Layers.
 In this clause, 'PSE' refers specifically to PoDL PSE, and 'PD' to PoDL PD.
-The key intent is to provide devices with a unified interface for both data and the power required to process this data over a single balanced twisted-pair Ethernet connection.
+The key intent is to provide devices with a unified interface for both data and the woke power required to process this data over a single balanced twisted-pair Ethernet connection.